 - Once fried, add ginger and garlic paste and cook for 1 minute.

-- Now add marinated Chicken mincemeat and give a thorough mix.
+- Now add marinated Chicken mince and give a thorough mix.

-- At this point add remaining turmeric powder, red chili powder, and also adjust the salt.
+- At this point, add the remaining turmeric powder, red chili powder, and adjust the salt.

 - Add Dried mango powder and sugar as well.

-- Give a thorough mix and keep cooking on low flame.
+- Give a thorough mix and keep cooking on a low flame.

 Making Paratha